 Benefits Provided: The Plan provides healthcare benefits for retirees, surviving spouses and their dependents.
 Benefits are provided through CalPERS, and the full cost of the benefits are covered by the Plan.
-Effective January 1, 2021, the District covered a maximum of the fourth highest cost plan offered in CalPERS Region 1 for represented employees, and up to \$2,850 for unrepresented employees.
-Beginning January 1, 2022, the District covered a maximum of the fifth highest cost plan offered in CalPERS Region 1 for represented employees, and up to \$2,850 per month for unrepresented employees.
+The District covers a maximum of the fifth highest cost plan offered in CalPERS Region 1 for represented employees, and up to \$2,850 per month for unrepresented employees.